policy

 Q: Do industry codes apply to BSG activities?

-A: Yes, if the hospitality is in association with scientific meetings and congresses which must have a clear educational content; it should be the programme that attracts delegates to attend and not the associated hospitality.
-Hospitality cannot be provided to partners.
-Any associated subsistence (food and drink), must be strictly limited to the main purpose of the activity, must be of
+A: Yes, if the hospitality is in association with scientific meetings, congresses or training which must have a clear educational content; it should be the programme that attracts delegates to attend and not the associated hospitality.
+Hospitality cannot be provided to an accompanying person.
+Any associated subsistence (food and drink), must be strictly limited to the main purpose of the activity, must be of secondary consideration and must be appropriate and not out of proportion to the occasion.
+Industry codes in the UK have a limit of £75 plus VAT plus tip for hospitality.
+Many companies have policies which set a lower limit or preclude the sponsorship of hospitality at meetings.

 Industry